actions/importer-labs/circle_ci/5-custom-transformers.md

 ## Custom transformers for an unknown step

-The converted workflow above contains an `codecov_codecov_upload` step that was not automatically converted.
+The converted workflow above contains a `codecov_codecov_upload` step that was not automatically converted.
 Answer the following questions before writing a custom transformer:

 1. What is the "identifier" of the step to customize?
     - __codecov_codecov_upload__